rixw/strapi-utils/packages/strapi-client/README.md

 Convenience method to login to the Users & Permissions plugin.
-Makes a POST request to `${baseURL}/auth/local` with the provided credentials and sets the JWT token in the client.
+Makes a POST request to `${baseURL}/auth/local` with the provided credentials and sets the JWT token in the client instance.
 Returns the JWT token.

 #### `fetchById<T extends StrapiEntity> => Promise<T>`